-A YA dystopian cover should announce its YA dystopianism instantly.
+A YA dystopian cover should announce its YA dystopia instantly.
 A rom-com cover should be instantly interpretable as such.
-Yes, that means that those covers tend towards the cliches – but that’s good.
-The first task of a cover is to say “I am a book of type X” – where X is a rom-com, or thriller, or romance, or whatever else you’re selling.
+Yes, that means that those covers tend towards the cliches, but that’s good.
+The first task of a cover is to say “I am a book of type X” where X is a rom-com, or thriller, or romance, or whatever else you’re selling.

 • Convey a mood or feeling.

 Readers typically buy books because of a hook and a feeling.
 So for example: ‘It’s this book about an ordinary girl and this hunky vampire, and it’s sooooo sexy.’
-That’s hook + feeling = reason to buy.
+That’s hook plus feeling gives a reason to buy.

 • Generate questions, don’t close them off.

 Covers that answer questions don’t tempt readers in.
 Covers that prompt questions invite further exploration.
-The Twilight cover is a good example of that.
+Stephenie Meyer’s Twilight cover is a good example of that.
 Why that girl?
 That apple?
 That black background?
 You instantly want to know more.

-If the cover had been pretty girl + hunky vampire gazing adoringly into each other’s eyes . . . well, it would have sold some copies, of course, but it would never have been the global hit it became.
+If the cover had been pretty girl plus hunky vampire gazing adoringly into each other’s eyes, well, it would have sold some copies, of course.
+But it would never have been the global hit it became.
 Takeaway message: your approach to your subject matters needs to be oblique and suggestive, not right on the nose.

 • Use good quality images.